The Westborough Board of Selectmen met on Tuesday, Sept. 27 in Here are five things you missed at the meeting:

 1. Once an oil company fills a heating tank, the oil is considered “spent” and, therefore, has no market value.
 That was the lesson for selectmen as Assistant Town Manager Kristi Williams asked the board to approve the disposal of 450 gallons of oil left in the Town Hall tank now that the building has switched to natural gas.

 “Every year we have so many seniors in need of home heating oil.
 Can we give it away?” asked Selectman George Thompson.

-After a short discussion, it was decided that employees of the Department of Public Works will try to pump it out of the tank so that it can be reused.
+After a short discussion, it was decided that employees of the will try to pump it out of the tank so that it can be reused.
 However, the selectmen voted to approve disposal of the oil in the event that it cannot be pumped out for reuse.

-2. The board discussed plans to ease flooding issues for residents on Warren Street who are affected by Jack Straw Brook.
+2. The board discussed plans to ease flooding issues for who are affected by Jack Straw Brook.

 Town Manager Jim Malloy shared a map of a new path that will be created for water diversion, and he explained that there are two fixes being considered for the area.
 One is to install two 48 inch pipes, and the other is to install a 3 foot by 10 foot culvert.
 The culvert is the better plan, he said, but it will more expensive.

 Bids for several levels of service will be considered and each is expected to fall within the already earmarked $600,000 for the project, which will keep the issue from going before Town Meeting for funding approval in the future, Malloy explained.